hyl3rid/blog/data/blog/veggierice.md

 ⦁ Let it cook until the water evaporates.
 ⦁ Once the rice is cooked, turn off the heat and sit for about 5 minutes.
 ⦁ Fluff the rice to prevent it from sticking.
-⦁ In a large pot, heat sesame oil.
+⦁ In a wok, heat sesame oil.
 ⦁ Add chopped onions, bell pepper, minced garlic plus ginger, carrots, broccoli and sauté for 10 minutes.
 ⦁ Then add the zucchini, mushrooms and cook for 7 minutes.
 ⦁ Lower the heat and add 2 tbsp of soy sauce.
 Mix the vegetables.